gopher-snakes-2013/phase-2-guide/week-1/learning-objectives.md

 | -------------- | ------------- | --------- | ------------ | ------------ | ---------- |
 |                |               |           |              |              |            |

-## Debugging
-1. I create hypothesis about making the code do what I want before typing the code.
-1. I test my hypothesis with code before I google or ask for help

 ## Ruby Webapps